There are two general types of air guns (also known as BB guns, pellet guns, spring guns or air soft guns):

 Like replicas, they generally fall within the definition of an "imitation firearm" and may be subject to some penalties under the Criminal Code if used to commit a crime.

 For more information, contact the CFP.

-Information on importing a device that is not a prohibited replica is available from the Canada Border Services Agency at 1-800-461-9999.
+For information on importing a device that is not a prohibited replica please contact the Canada Border Services Agency at 1-800-461-9999.

 This fact sheet is intended to provide general information only.
 For legal references, please refer to the Criminal Code and the Firearms Act and their corresponding regulations.
 Provincial, territorial and municipal laws, regulations and policies may also apply.